Author: R.A. Salvatore

 “Some have, and they are indeed wise, I would presume,” replied Avery, “but not most.
 The elves have become increasingly untrusting and xenophobic.
 They keep to their own, and to their own lands, and know little beyond their borders.
 I first met Prince Elbereth three decades ago and would guess that I have learned much more than he in that time.
 He seems much the same as he did then, in body and attitude.”

-So basically these elves get to a human-ish level of experience and wisdom, then go into some sort of arrogance-based stasis for the rest of their centuries-long life.
+So basically these elves get to a human-ish level of experience and wisdom, then go into some sort of arrogance-based stasis for the rest of their centuries-long lives.
 This means — you guessed it — they remain nothing more than humans with pointy ears.
 (Jerk humans, at that.)
 They’ve got the usual Tolkienish signifiers (isolationist, prancing around in forests, big on trees and nature, etc.) but they don’t have any of the flavour of Tolkien’s work: the antique diction, the constructed languages, the grandeur, the feeling that they’re part a long and fascinating history.
 Instead, we get a random tribe of pointy-eared jerks with little background and few distinguishing characteristics.
 They don’t even seem to speak in Elvish; language barriers go almost entirely unmentioned here.

 But it gets worse.
 Not only are these elves not all that different from humans, they’re also a pack of complete idiots.
 The elves of Shilmista have forgotten their own history to the point where they can’t even read their old books.
 They’ve lost their connection with nature and can’t command its power any more.
 Humans have to come along and rediscover their heritage for them, then teach them to be in touch with nature again.
 Hell, humans have to teach them basic things like “how to muffle your horse’s hooves.”
 (You’d think that being stealthy in a forest is something they’d already be good at, but apparently not.)
 Dwarves have to teach them how to build traps and defenses.
-They seem completely helpless until outsiders come along to solve their problems — so not only are they not different from humans, they’re clearly dumber and less useful.
+They seem completely helpless until outsiders come along to solve their problems — so not only are they not very different from humans, but they’re clearly dumber and less useful.

 This is the inevitable result of aggressively strip-mining Tolkien’s works for the past half-century.
 The graceful elves, gruff dwarves, foul orcs and so on were once new ideas executed with a careful ear for diction and style.
 Today, after decades of pop-cultural assimilation, they’re just fossilized tropes that every half-baked fantasy author uses as signifiers of the genre and ham-handed substitutes for real imagination.
 Every time I see an author dry-humping Tolkien’s corpse like this, it makes me unutterably depressed.
 If Fantasyland is a world of limitless possibilities, then Tolkienville is a sad suburban sprawl covering its hills with an unending succession of identical boring houses.
 And it’s not Salvatore’s first trip to this particular well, either — Streams of Silver leaned on tropes from The Hobbit quite heavily.